unicorn-blocks/unicorn-hub/public/features.md

 ## **Kids' Heartfelt Helper ❤️**

-I can see every state of their building blocks, giving them precise and engaging responses or instructions. 🧩 When things get tricky, I'm their go-to for tips and guidance. 🛠️👍
+I can see every state of their blocks, giving them precise and engaging responses or instructions. 🧩 When things get tricky, I'm their go-to for tips and guidance. 🛠️👍

 ![](./assets/ks_pic/搭火车.gif)